In yet another unsurprising development, female passengers claim they’re being targeted by TSA agents for extra, uh, scrutiny.

 Murley settled last year.

 The so-called “random” screening really means that TSA agents can single out passengers at whim.
 I was “randomly” selected for a scan while dozens of people before and after me merely walked through the metal detector.
 I refused the scan.
-(This was a month before the full-body gropes were implemented.)
+Then I was punished by being made to wait — and wait and wait and wait — before one of the standing-around-doing-nothing clerks came over to wand me.
+(This was a month before the gropes were implemented.)

 Sommer Gentry, a mathematics professor at the U.S. Naval Academy, has written publicly about her assault at the hands of the TSA.
 She has become an outspoken critic of the agency and also writes for TSA News.